 If you ask a coal miner about the “War on Coal,” chances are you’ll get an earful about the EPA, President Obama, and all the environmentalists who don’t care about coal miners and their families.
-You’ll probably hear about coal mining being all there is in an area where no job alternatives exist to make a living wage.
+You’ll probably hear that coal mining is all there is in an area where no job alternatives exist to make a living wage.
 All politics aside, one has to realize they are absolutely right.
-Coal is all there is in Appalachia unless you join the ranks of the working poor for a part time job at a grocery store, fast food joint, or the local Wal-Mart.
+Coal is all there is in Appalachia unless you join the ranks of the working poor for a part-time job at a grocery store, fast food joint, or the local Wal-Mart.
 I could explain the reasons things have come to be this way in Appalachia, citing a century’s worth of industry influence and political corruption, but there is no need at this point.
 The fact remains that coal is all there is at the moment, and coal employment will continue to decline despite any upticks in markets or deregulation of the industry.

 Over the last two decades, many solutions have been offered up to diversify coalfield economies.
 High bandwidth internet infrastructure has been suggested to increase the possibility of electronic information technology jobs.
 Some have begun workforce development initiatives, seeking to train an entire workforce worthy of attracting advance manufacturers to the region.
 The creation of a renewable energy industry has been a favorite among environmental activists and other liberal think tanks.
 And lastly, there are many who believe a tourist industry could be built around the remaining natural beauty of the region and even the history of coal mining.